gunjanverma0405/AQICheck-App/README.md

 * Added Location using Geolocator
 * Added AQI and Pollutants Level using OpenWeatherMap API
 * Used syncfusion_flutter_gauges for AQI Level Range Diagram
+* Changed colors of AQI box and pollutants level box according to AQI

 # Video for the demonstration of the app: